LEC Refrigeration

 LEC Refrigeration, known by its full title as Longford Engineering Company Refrigeration, is a British company manufacturing refrigerators and freezers.

 History

 It was formed in 1942, by fishmongers Frank Purley and his brother Charles Reginald Purley (born 1910 in Twickenham) as Longford Engineering Company Ltd. Charles had moved to Bognor in 1929.
 It began making munitions for the war on Longford Road in Bognor, but began making experimental refrigerators from 1945.
 It made its first fridge in 1946, the year the Shripney Road site was obtained, with production beginning in 1947.
+Charles Purley was the company's chairman until October 1991, shortly before his death in December 1991.